open-ce/open-ce-builder/doc/README.open_ce_build.md

 ```

 Note that `bazel` is used to build `TensorFlow`.
 By default, `bazel` caches the files/source code it downloads during the build to ~/.cache/bazel.
 In case the home directory is low in memory, the packages using bazel as a build tool might fail.
-One can change this cache directory location used by bazel by setting `$TEST_TMPDIR` in the `build.sh` of the respective feedstock like this:
+One can change the cache directory location used by bazel by setting `$TEST_TMPDIR` in the `build.sh` of the respective feedstock like this:

 ```shell
     export TEST_TMPDIR=/dev/shm/.cache